| |

 : entered upon the arising of the mind of enlightenment for all

-conceptual, and self-cherishing is abandoned.
-One is able to analyze
+conceptual, but self-cherishing is abandoned.
+As a yogi, one is able to analyze

 or "special insight".
 Self-cherishing is halted ;